zaid-g/SaltPass/README.md

 ## Features
 - **Simple**: code is only 117 lines long, so it's easy to audit and improve to fit your specific needs.
 - **Fast**
-- **Memoryless**: no data is kept/stored.
+- **Memoryless**: no data is kept/stored, improving security.
 User must re-enter master password every time program is run to retrieve passwords.
 - **Secure**<sup>1</sup>: Process memory is cleared before program exits.
 Terminal hides password and salt while user inputs on screen.
 Passing the master password as a command line argument not permited, since it gets saved in command history and would be visible to other processes..
 For more notes on security, see Usage section below.

 <sup>1</sup>Please note that the code has NOT been independently verified to be secure by a third party.